-17 May Why considering self managed super fund (SMSF)?
+17 May Why considering an SMSF?

 SMSF members have greater flexibility on when they acquire and sell their investments and this hands-on approach can mean, for example, as market conditions change you can quickly respond by adjusting your investment portfolio.